SsinghBh/TradeDataFeed/README.md

            -e API_FETCH_TOKEN_URL=your-api-fetch-token-url \
            -e INSTRUMENT_KEYS_LIST_URL=your-instruments-list-url \
            -e DATA_FEED_UPDATE_INFORM_URL=your-data-feed-update-notification-url \
-           -p 5000:5000 yourusername/data-feed-service
+           yourusername/data-feed-service
     ```

 **Scenario B: Using Dockerfile to run trade_data_feed**
 In order to run only the trade_data_feed application inside a docker container, an influxDB instance should already be present.

+1.
+    - Clone the repository and navigate to the project directory.
-1. Set Up Environment Variables: You can either create a .env file or pass environment variables at runtime.
+    - Set Up Environment Variables: You can either create a .env file or pass environment variables at runtime.
 All the environment variables that specify configuration for the **trade_data_feed** application as well as connection to influxDB instance should be specified.
 Example .env file:
         ```text
         # Either specify API_FETCH_TOKEN or ACCESS_TOKEN, not both
         API_FETCH_TOKEN=your-api-fetch-token-url
         ACCESS_TOKEN=your-access-token
         # Either GET_INSTRUMENTS_URL or INSTRUMENTS_LIST is required, not both
         GET_INSTRUMENTS_URL=your-instruments-list-url
         INSTRUMENTS_LIST=<instrument1>, <instrument2>,...
         DATA_FEED_UPDATE_URL=your-data-feed-update-notification-url
         NOTIFICATION_SLEEP_TIME=60
         NOTIFICATION_WAIT_TIME=50

         # InfluxDB creds
         INFLUX_BUCKET_NAME=influxdb-bucket-name
         INFLUX_DB_ORG=influxdb-org
         INFLUX_DB_URL=influxdb-url
         INFLUX_DB_TOKEN=your-influxdb-token
         ```
         These can also be specified in the arguments while running the container.
 In case the **trade_data_feed** application has to communicate with another application running inside docker container on the same host, they have to be on the same docker network in order to communicate and use container Id instead of `localhost` for specifying URL.
 In case the app has to communicate with another application (like access token or notification URL) running on host without docker container, use `host.docker.internal` instead of `localhost`.
 2. Run the Dockerfile to build the image
     ```bash
     docker build . -t trade_data_feed
     ```
 3. Run the container
     ```bash
-    docker run -p 5000:5000 trade_data_feed
+    docker run -d trade_data_feed
     ```

 # Configuration